-My November newsletter is now out, with news from Aberavon and Parliament.Read more
+My March newsletter is out now, with news from Aberavon and from Parliament.Read more

 Stephen Kinnock’s Funding Fair is back for it’s fourth year with new advice providers signed on to give advice and help to groups and organisations looking for funding.
 This year’s event will be held in The Centre, Lodge Drive, Baglan, SA12 8UB on Friday 22 March between 10am and 1pm.Read more

 Thoroughly enjoyed my visit to Llys Y Seren Care Home for Red Nose Day.
 Wonderful to see all generations getting together for a dance, a sing-song, and plenty of cake!